 The Bank is controlled by Dah Sing Bank, Limited ('DSB', the immediate holding company), a licensed bank incorporated in Hong Kong, which directly owns 78% of the equity of the Bank.
 Other shareholders are DSB BCM (1) Limited and DSB BCM (2) Limited, each is directly holding 11% equity interest in the Bank, and both are wholly owned subsidiaries of DSB.
-The ultimate holding company of the Bank is Dah Sing Financial Holdings Limited, a company incorporated in Hong Kong and listed on The Stock Exchange of Hong Kong.
-The Bank transacts with Macau Insurance Company Limited (Macau), Macau Life Insurance Company Limited (Macau) and Dah Sing Life Assurance Company Limited, which are fellow subsidiaries under Dah Sing Financial Holdings Limited.
+The ultimate holding company of the Bank is Dah Sing Financial Holdings Limited ('DSFH'), a company incorporated in Hong Kong and listed on The Stock Exchange of Hong Kong Limited.
+In the ordinary course of the Bank's business, the Bank enters into transactions with fellow subsidiaries of DSFH which include Macau Insurance Company Limited and Macau Pension Fund Management Company Limited.